|

 and calibration of the acoustic measuring device.
 In the final analysis, raw data,

-testimonials, recorded video, or sound demonstrations are not conclusive evidence of
+testimonials, recorded video, or audio sound demonstrations are not conclusive evidence of

 suppressor performance.
 But short of being there and shooting the suppressor